Guidelines for IT: COLL-IT-01 Statement

 - Use of Indiana University technology resources, including workstations and laptop computers, is restricted to purposes related to IU’s research, teaching, and service missions.
 Incidental personal use is allowed provided that it adheres to all applicable university policies and does not interfere with fulfillment of the university’s mission.

-- All units that operate technology resources are responsible for ensuring the secure management of those systems.
+- All units and IT users that operate technology resources are responsible for ensuring the secure management of those systems.

 - IT leaders are directed to use secure facilities, common information technology infrastructure, and services provided by UITS whenever possible.

-- All IT users should access data only in their conduct of university business, and in ways consistent with furthering the university’s mission of education, research, and public service.
+- All IT users should access data stored on IU owned or managed devices or associated with a University function (henceforth ‘data’) only in their conduct of university business, and in ways consistent with furthering the university’s mission of education, research, and public service.
+See Acceptable Use Agreement listed at the top under Governing Policies.
 They should respect the confidentiality and privacy of individuals whose records they may access, observe any ethical restrictions that apply to the data to which they have access, and abide by applicable laws, regulations, standards, and policies with respect to access, use, disclosure, retention, and/or disposal of information.

-- For situations involving the purchase or acquisition of goods and services, particularly computer software and hardware, seek the advice from the appropriate Data Steward(s) and the Purchasing Department on the relevant procedures.
+- For situations involving the purchase or acquisition of goods and services, particularly computer software and hardware, IT users should seek the advice from the appropriate Data Steward(s) and the Purchasing Department on the relevant procedures.

 IU policies require that any IT resources that are purchased with university funds be managed by IU IT professionals.
 For College faculty and graduate students, this means that hardware such as workstations, tablets, laptops, and printers that are purchased with research, departmental, or College funds must be managed by COLL+IT staff.
-In this context, management of IT resources means that COLL+IT staff will install, update, and use available tools, including centrally available management tools, to maintain required security measures on all College IT devices.
-Management tools are available on Windows, Apple and LINUX platforms.
+In this context, management of IT resources means that COLL+IT staff will install and update software, and security patches using available tools, including centrally available management tools, to maintain required security measures on all College IT devices.
+Management of complex and specialized software (e.g., publicly available shared code on open science resources such as GitHub) will be coordinated with the faculty and/or post-docs and graduate students who are its primary users.
+Management tools for operating systems are available on Windows, Apple and LINUX platforms.
 They enable IT professionals to patch many devices at the same time.
 The use of these tools ensures that all College units comply with IU IT policies and promotes awareness of best practices.
 College IT professionals are also available for consultation and advice about any hardware and software issues.

 So that devices can be effectively managed centrally, we strongly encourage departments to coordinate with their IT professionals prior to device purchase.
 In order to maintain a manageable workload for IT staff, whenever possible, we encourage purchases from established IT vendors on IU’s approved vendor list.
 COLL+IT units have developed standard security protocols for their devices.

-To ensure that the College operates according to IU IT policy, compliance with these guidelines is monitored by the Executive Dean’s office.
+To ensure that the College operates according to IU IT policy, compliance with these requirements is monitored by the Executive Dean’s office.